IBIC/ibic-cfncluster/README.md

 Both programs rely on the same set of flags and are called identically.

-Both programs use the environment variable `IBICCFNCLUSTERHOME` to locate a file with the number of VCPUs in each instance type (`instance_concurrency`).
-This file is located by default in `$IBICCFNCLUSTERHOME/lib/`.
+Both programs use the environment variable `IBICCFNCLUSTERHOME` to locate a file with the number of VCPUs in each instance type (`instance_concurrency`). `IBICCFNCLUSTERHOME` should be set to the name of the directory in which this project is installed (e.g., `~/ibic-cfncluster`, if you have cloned the repository to your home directory).
+The `instance_concurrency` file is located by default in `$IBICCFNCLUSTERHOME/lib/`.

+## Setting `IBICCFNCLUSTERHOME`

+To run either the Python or the R script, the environment variable `IBICCFNCLUSTERHOME` needs to be set.

+You can set it at runtime with the command below, but this only works in that terminal for as long as you leave it open.
+Assuming you are running `bash`:

+    export IBICCFNCLUSTERHOME=~/ibic-cfncluster

+To have `IBICCFNCLUSTERHOME` persist across sessions, add the export line to your `.bashrc` file (or another file like `.bash_profile`.)
+Any new session will have `IBICCFNCLUSTERHOME` set.

+To set it for the current session, source your `.bashrc`:

+    source ~/.bashrc

 ## Python
 (Trevor K. McAllister-Day)